-In the past, Minnesota Housing has used HOME allocations to fund down payment assistance to first-time homebuyers, rehabilitation loans to homeowners, and rehabilitation loans to owners of rental property.
-Currently, based on the critical need to both preserve existing affordable rental housing and develop new rental housing to meet a very large gap in the availability of affordable housing, all HOME funds have been allocated to fund rental housing activities, including rehabilitation and new construction.
+In past years, Minnesota Housing used HOME allocations to fund down payment assistance to first-time homebuyers, rehabilitation loans to homeowners, and rehabilitation loans to owners of rental property.
+Based on the critical need to both preserve existing affordable rental housing and develop new rental housing to meet a very large gap in the availability of affordable housing, all HOME funds are now allocated to fund rental housing activities, including rehabilitation and new construction.

-Minnesota Housing conducted a remote review of administrative records and tenant files for properties due to be inspected in 2023 and completed the on-site habitability inspections.
-Note, on-site physical inspections for HOME and NHTF were prioritized during FY23 in anticipation of HUD's implementation of NSPIRE.
-As a result, several tenant file reviews are still in process.
+Minnesota Housing conducted a remote review of administrative records and tenant files for rental properties due to be inspected in 2024 and completed the on-site habitability inspections.
 The following table lists the inspection dates and results of these reviews.

 With respect to Violence Against Women Reauthorization Act of 2013 and the reauthorization in 2022, Minnesota Housing implemented the final rule of VAWA, promulgated in 2016 and effective December 16, 2016, and has incorporated 2022 changes.
-For HOME (and National Housing Trust Fund) properties, this implementation included: 1) notice of occupancy rights and certification forms distributed at appropriate times, and 2) the development and adoption of an emergency transfer plan (found here: Minnesota Housing Finance Agency Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking).
+For HOME (and National Housing Trust Fund) properties, this implementation included: 1) notice of occupancy rights and certification forms distributed at appropriate times, and 2) the development and adoption of an emergency transfer plan (found here: <a href="Minnesota Housing Finance Agency Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking).
 Policies and procedures were put in place to ensure privacy and data security for reporting of VAWA transfer requests and results.
-For FFY 2023, there were no transfer requests made.
+For FFY 2024, no transfer requests were received.

-Inspection Date Range: 1/1/2023 to 11/01/2023
+Inspection Date Range: 1/1/2024 to 11/01/2024